I will admit to being somewhat overly focused on the "supply chain of the future?"

 The basic concept is similar to "real options theory," which says there is value in investing in a flexibility to take any of several alternatives in the future versus locking in on one choice today.
 The value of having those future options can be calculated, and compared to the cost of creating those options.
 Any easy example would be spending extra money today to have additional manufacturing or distribution capacity/space down the road at a given facility.

 McKinsey thinks that supply chain agility in this dynamic world is of critical, even existential importance: "The ability of supply chains to withstand a variety of different scenarios could influence the profitability and even the viability of organizations in the not-too-distant future," McKinsey says.
 Going further, it says that "The goal should be identifying a resilient manufacturing and sourcing footprint—even when it’s not necessarily the lowest-cost one today."

 It cites the example of one manufacturer that is creating a supply chain that can quickly make adjustments based on currency and labor cost swings.

 I will simply add this.
-Whether you agree or disagree with this thinking, I believe most of us can concur that the supply chain of the future is going to require very different skills sets among executives and mid-level managers than have been needed the very recent past.
+Whether you agree or disagree with this thinking, I believe most of us can agree that the supply chain of the future is going to require very different skills sets among executives and mid-level managers than have been needed the very recent past.
+Are you ready?